Stepainpy/prng/README.md

 ## Extentions

+All extentions is single header.
+If has functions you maybe preinclude define `PRNGE_XXX_IMPLEMENTATION` for add definitions of functions.

+### Engine

+Simple structure for storage generator function and pointer to state for him.
+Using in uniform distribution.

 ### Uniform distributions

 `uidistr` - uniform integer distribution.
 Convert range $[0; 2^w)$ to $[min; max]$, where $w$ is 32 or 64